ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 For example callback plugins, see the source code for the `callback plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_

+New in ansible-base 2.11, callback plugins are notified (via ``v2_playbook_on_task_start``) of :ref:`meta<meta_module>` tasks.
+By default, only explicit ``meta`` tasks that users list in their plays are sent to callbacks.

+There are also some tasks which are generated internally and implicitly at various points in execution.
+Callback plugins can opt-in to receiving these implicit tasks as well, by setting ``self.wants_implicit_tasks = True``.
+Any ``Task`` object received by a callback hook will have an ``.implicit`` attribute, which can be consulted to determine whether the ``Task`` originated from within Ansible, or explicitly by the user.

 .. _developing_connection_plugins:

 Connection plugins